single-spa/single-spa-examples/README.md

 This is an example of examples on how to use [single-spa](https://github.com/joeldenning/single-spa) in a variety of contexts.
 Right now there are examples with the following technologies:

 - JSPM
+- Webpack
 - Babel
+- React
 - Angular
 - Bower
-- Webpack
+- Apps that leak globals

 and there will soon be examples for

-- React
 - React Router
 - Browserify
-- Apps on the Global object

 ## View the demo!
 A [demo is live](http://single-spa.surge.sh) on surge.sh.
 Don't be turned off by the lack of styling -- I'll be fixing that soon.